 It tells me very much about the state of my client, her motivation, frustration or the general outlook for the future.

 Gloria showed me all the things she’s done – the lists of the people she spoke to, the products and services she has on offer and the names of the two clients she worked with during the last year.

-Her business isn’t really making any money and I am sure if we would look deeper into her finances, we would find that she is losing money at a rapid pace.
+Her business isn’t making any money, and I am sure if we looked deeper into her finances, we would find that she is losing money at a rapid pace.